IBM/data-prep-kit/data-processing-lib/doc/transform-external-resources.md

         # Add the DataAccessFactory parameters to the transform's configuration parameters.
         self.daf.add_input_params(parser)
 ```
-We are creating an the `DataAccessFactory` using
+We are creating the `DataAccessFactory` using
 a transform-specific prefix to define the transform-specific command line options to configure the
 transform's factory instance.
 In this case, all the transform's DataAccessFactory parameters are prepended with